awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

   You can configure Session Manager to encrypt the session data logs that you send to an S3 bucket or stream to a CloudWatch Logs log group\.
 You can also configure Session Manager to further encrypt the data transmitted between client machines and your instances during your sessions\.
 For information, see [Auditing and logging session activity](session-manager-logging-auditing.md) and [ Configure session preferences](session-manager-getting-started-configure-preferences.md)\.
 +  **AWS PrivateLink support for instances without public IP addresses**

   You can also set up VPC Endpoints for Systems Manager using AWS PrivateLink to further secure your sessions\.
-PrivateLink limits all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network\.
+AWS PrivateLink limits all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network\.
 For more information, see [\(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md)\.
 +  **Tunneling**

   In a session, use a Session\-type SSM document to tunnel traffic, such as http or a custom protocol, between a local port on a client machine and a remote port on an instance\.
-+  **Interactive Commands**
++  **Interactive commands**

   Create a Session\-type SSM document that uses a session to interactively run a single command, giving you a way to manage what users can do on an instance\.